mcfiston/Diet_ITS_Barcoding/README.md

 # Diet_ITS_Barcoding
-Pipeline for processing ITS barcoding data from "Moorhouse-Gann et al. Impacts of Ecological Replacement on an Island Ecosystem"
+Pipeline for processing ITS barcoding data from "Moorhouse-Gann et al. Impacts of Herbivory by Ecological Replacements on an Island Ecosystem"

 Please note - this is NOT a finished program, but just a set of scripts used for processing one particular dataset.
 We have not tested how generalisable they are to other datasets so use at your own risk.